- one, recreation and,

 Ironically, the notion of self protection against that same peace keeping government, gained increasing currency after the Civil Rights movement when increasing numbers of radical conservatives and white racists began accumulating military style weapons to protect themselves against what they viewed as the encroachment of tyrannical governments imposing its views upon their lives.
 It was no longer the belief that government would protect people against criminals and other potential foreign enemies.
 It became the belief that government, itself, was the enemy.
 It hardly matters whether this view is true or not, it only matters that some people believe it is true.
-As various groups like the Aryan Nation and older groups like the KKK regained popularity they began to accumulate weapons for protection against an imagined tyranny or worse, a race war, or both.
+As various groups like the Aryan Nation and older iterations of the KKK regained popularity, did they begin to accumulate weapons for protection against an imagined tyranny, a race war, or both.
 Those sentiments have now metastasized to include anti-gay groups, anti-immigrant groups, and radical religious groups expecting a coming Apocalypse.

 The rationale that the 2nd Amendment protects an imagined right of the people to kill other people and throw parts of the country into chaos is now what underlies the belief that ownership of all weapons should be protected by the Constitution and any use of those weapons is justified, no matter the consequences to security, other peoples' liberties, and social order.
 Its reductio ad absurdum justifies every negative consequence in the pursuit of one right.